Ephesians

 eklhrwqhmen (klhrow) aor. pas. "chosen" - we were appointed by lot, destined, chosen, made an inheritance.
 The sense here is probably not the same as that already made in v4, so a meaning of "destined" or "assigned" is better.
 Paul is speaking about assurance rather than election.
 "We have been given our share in the heritage" through incorporation with Christ, NEB; "in whom also we have obtained (been given) an inheritance", AV.

 proorisqenteV (proorizw) aor. pas. part "having been predestined" - having been foreordained.
-The participle is adverbial, possibly modal, expressing the manner in which the action of the verb "chosen" is accomplished, or causal, "we have been given an inheritance because we have been predestined ..."
+The participle is adverbial, possibly modal, expressing the manner in which the action of the verb "chosen" is accomplished, or causal, "we have been given an inheritance because we have been predestined ...", so Larkin.
 Paul now harks back to v4, 5, reinforcing the truth that all this is according to God's purpose and plan.

 kata + acc. "according to" - according to.
 Expressing a standard, "in accordance with."

 tou .... energountoV (energew) gen. pres. part. "of him who works out [everything]" - of the one working [all things].
-The participle functions as a substantive.
+The participle serves as a substantive.
 The genitive, as usual, can be understood in a number of ways.
-Larkin thinks it is subjective or ablative/source, while Hoehner thinks it is objective.
+Larkin thinks it is subjective, or ablative / source, while Hoehner thinks it is objective.
 A simple possessive is probably all that Paul intends; it's God's plan, "a design formed by him", Cassirer.

 kata + acc. "in conformity with" - according to.
 Again expressing a standard; "in pursuance of ....
 "Based on what he had decided from the beginning", TEV.